Homewood, Alabama: Civil rights era

-In 1959, Homewood voters defeated a move by Birmingham to annex the city.
-A second attempt supposedly succeeded in July 1964, but voting irregularities and lawsuits prevented the outcome of that election in the courts until September 9, 1966, when the Alabama Supreme Court ruled the 1964 vote null and void (See "City of Birmingham v.
-Bouldin").
-In a special election on December 13, 1966, a vote for annexation failed with 65 percent of Homewood residents voting against the annexation.

 Homewood avoided the worst of the turmoil associated with the Civil Rights Movement and, more specifically, the Southern Christian Leadership Conference's 1963 Birmingham campaign.
 However, in September 1963, the Shades Valley Sun newspaper reported on a racially motivated bombing on Central Avenue in Rosedale.

-In 1970, Homewood created its own school system, breaking away from the Jefferson County school system.
-The new Homewood High School opened in December 1972.

 Hollywood

 Hollywood is a former town annexed into Homewood, Alabama, in 1929.
-A historic district of much of the area is listed on the National Register of Historic Places as Hollywood Historic District.
-The district is roughly bounded by U.S. Highway 31, U.S. Highway 280, and Lakeshore Drive and is significant for the Mission Revival and Spanish Colonial Revival architectural style of surviving houses and other buildings.

 Clyde Nelson began developing Hollywood Boulevard as a residential subdivision in 1926.
 He employed a sales force of 75, armed with the memorable slogan "Out of the Smoke Zone, Into the Ozone", to entice Birmingham residents over Red Mountain.
 Architect George P. Turner designed many of the new homes in the Spanish Colonial Revival architecture, which had become fashionably linked with the glamour of Hollywood, California in the early days of the motion picture industry there.
 Turner also nodded to the English Tudor style which was already widespread in Birmingham and over the mountain.

 The Hollywood Country Club on Lakeshore Drive (destroyed in 1984 by fire) and the American Legion Post 134 (originally Hollywood's Town Hall) were also built at this time.

 In order to support his new development, Nelson created the area's first autobus line and extended the first natural gas pipeline into Shades Valley.

 Hollywood incorporated as a town on January 14, 1927 with Clarence Lloyd as its first and only mayor.
 The town was annexed into Homewood on October 14, 1929.
 The Great Depression virtually ended development of the subdivision.

 In 2002, the Hollywood Historic District was registered with the National Register of Historic Places, and is home to The American Institute of Architects (AIA)-nominated houses like 11 Bonita Drive.
 The listing includes 412 contributing buildings and one contributing site, over a 815 acre area.